Maximizing M&A Success through Enterprise Architecture

 A is largely inexperienced with project management methodologies.
 Many initiatives use such methodologies but loose traction quickly.
 Internal, and cross system stakeholders, have expressed being unconvinced of A’ commitment to shared value based initiatives.

-J project management methodologies are highly developed and formalized leading key enterprise initiatives relative to its technology and facility area expertise.
+J project management methodologies are highly developed and formalized.
+They lead key enterprise initiatives related to its technology and facility area expertise.
 Despite this, cross system initiatives can be costly, inefficient, and occasionally have to be withdrawn.

 Communication, Engagement, & Momentum